Review the application requirements for each major/program below.

 - Music Performance (instrumental, piano, voice): refer to the performance requirements earlier on this page

 - Music Composition: refer to the composition requirements earlier on this page

 An audition interview is required for admission to the music performance option, and an interview/portfolio review is required for admission to the music composition, musicology and cultural studies, or the music technology option.

-Please see the School of Music website for instructions on how to upload your materials.
-Do not mail materials to the Office of Admission.
+Please contact the School of Music for instructions on how to upload your materials.
+Do not mail materials to the Office of Admission

 Students interested in the technology track for BHA, BSA or BCSA should follow the technology concentration/track instructions listed above.
 An interview is required.